GuccioGucci/yoke/README.md

 The overall approach is documented [here](https://kichik.com/2020/09/10/mounting-configuration-files-in-fargate/), and it's easily adapted from CloudFormation.
 In few words

 * a dedicated *ephemeral* `application-config` container is defined, with the only purpose of creating a dedicated configuration file.
-Configuration file's content is read from a `$DATA` environment variable
+Configuration file's content is read from a `DATA` environment variable
 * `application` container depends on `application-config` container to be COMPLETE (so it can then terminate, once done).
 This is to ensure configuration file would already be prepared, at application startup
-* `$DATA` environment variable into `application-config` container definition is then valued with original file content, encoded to base64 (that should preserve any special char and newlines)
+* `DATA` environment variable into `application-config` container definition is then valued with original file content, encoded to base64 (that should preserve any special char and newlines)

 Here's a draft `task-definition.json.tmpl`: